gordonbrander/trello_to_gh/README.md

 found in the cache directory, without first writing to the cache directory.

 To do it all in one go, either omit the `actions` flag, or specify `--actions load_cache publish`.

+## Retrying After Hitting Rate-Limit

+Most users shouldn't hit this case, since GitHub will allow up to 5000 issues to be created in one go.
+In the rare chance that you have more than 5000 issues to publish, the script has a workaround for starting a new request where you last left off.

+The `load_cache` action will write JSON files to the `queue` directory in the cache folder.
+These are the files that are read and published as GitHub issues.
+After a successful publish, the script will move the file from the `queue` directory to `published` directory.
+This means when a rate-limit causes the script to fail, the queue folder will contain just the files that haven't yet been published.

+You can start publishing where you left off by specifying ONLY the `publish` flag and NOT the `load_cache` flag (`--actions publish`).

 ## Other Tools